tkamali-anaraki/capstone/README.md

 The focus of this project is CI/CD pipeline and using automation tools.
 The tools I used are as follow:
-AWS - EC2 instance and related resources to that Terraform
+AWS - EC2 instance and related resources to that, Terraform,
-Ansible
+Ansible,
-Jenkins – Master and Slave architecture
+Jenkins – Master and Slave architecture,
-Docker & Docker containers
+Docker & Docker containers,
 Git and GitHub

 ----------------------------------------------------------------------